-2022-2023 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Key Questions How can music tell a story?
-What does singing sound like in Africa?
-How can different rhythms fit together?
+2026-2027 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Key Questions How can music tell a story?
 How do melodic patterns and rhythms fit together?
 What are the features of opera?
 How are songs written?
 Theme BBC Ten Pieces - The Hall of the Mountain King Ladysmith Black Mambazo singers Musical Futures workshopping project - rhythm Musical Futures workshopping project - melody BBC Ten Pieces: Habanera and Toreador Musical Futures song writing skills Composer studied Edvard Grieg Georges Bizet Key Learning Listening to and appraising music from the Romantic period.
 Learning a story behind a piece of music.
 Considering how music can be used to tell a story.
 Improvise using a range of instruments.
-Compose two pieces of music that tell the stories of different narratives, thinking about instrument choice and the quality of sounds made, atmosphere and mood of the music. importance of warming up the voice and good practice when singing.
+Compose two pieces of music that tell the stories of different narratives, thinking about instrument choice and the quality of sounds made, atmosphere and mood of the music.
+Listening and appraising music from different countries, cultures and traditions.
+Singing in unison and in parts.
+Singing in a different language.
+Considering the importance of warming up the voice and good practice when singing.
 Adding untuned percussion to acapella singing.
+Preparing for a whole class performance.
 Using a mixture of body percussion, untuned percussion instruments and music technology to learn and create increasingly complex rhythms.
 Experimenting with the idea of counterrhythms and exploring how these can fit together.
 Developing skills at playing confidently and musically as part of a group.
-Improvising and composing rhythms using the inter-related dimensions Extending knowledge from the rhythm workshop.
+Improvising and composing rhythms using the inter-related dimensions of Extending knowledge from the rhythm workshop.
 Using a range of instruments including tuned percussion, keyboards, guitars and recorders.
 Beginning to explore scales and which notes can be used in which keys - understanding that some note combinations complement each other whilst others clash.
-Working in small groups and as a whole class group to add melodic phrases to appraising operatic music from the Romantic Period.
-Developing an understanding of operatic music.
+Working in small groups and as a whole class group to add melodic phrases to understanding of operatic music.
 Playing rhythmic parts with developing confidence using untuned percussion.
-Extending rhythm into a melody by transferring parts to tuned percussion.
 Extending knowledge from the workshopping projects.
 Working in smaller groups, where each person has the responsibility for a particular chosen instrument.
 Developing melodic and rhythmic patterns which complement each other.
 Adding accompaniment to basic melodies and rhythms.
 Writing lyrics based on a theme.